Tongue cancer is a rare type of head and neck cancer.

 You may have some of the following tests:

-A doctor called a pathologist) looks at the sample under a microscope for cancer cells.
+A doctor called a pathologist looks at the sample under a microscope to check for cancer cells.

 Further tests for tongue cancer

 If tongue cancer is diagnosed, your doctor may want to do some further tests to find out more about the cancer.
 These tests may include:

 Waiting for test results can be a difficult time.
 We have more information that can help.

 Doctors use the results of your tests to find out more about the size and position of the cancer, and whether it has spread.
 This is called staging.
 In tongue cancer, staging also looks at how deep the cancer is.